10k Ohm resistor Color code with 3 4 5 and 6 bands

 3 Bands 10k Ohm resistor Model

-For a three bands 10k ohm resistor, the first two digits are 1 and 0 and the multiplier is 1000.
+For three bands 10k ohm resistor, the first two digits are 1 and 0 and the multiplier is 1000.
 Then the color code of 3 bands 10k ohm resistor is 103M with the bands of colors Brown, Black and Orange.
 M refers to 20% tolerance as there is no fourth band.
-You can find the codes for every color from here: Carbon resistor color code chart.
+You can find the codes for every color here: Carbon resistor color code chart.

 Band numberColorCode